SamuelSebastianMartin/plagcheck/README.md

 ## Me learning Python
-This is my first serious program, (as in not an exercise), and this branch represents my fourth serious rewrite!

-I am learning about using functions, instead of having one long process.
-I am also making as much as possible myself; I want to learn about  the algorithms now, and explore various modules later, when I understand more.

 This program relates to my work, where students write an essay based on a series of academic texts given to them in a reading pack.
 The program looks for words or phrases in the essay which are taken directly from the reading pack.